InversionSpaces/KEEP/proposals/refinement-types.md

 However, it has disadvantages as well:
 - CDFA does not have the generality of SMT-solvers.
 Each kind of analysis should be developed separately.
 - At the moment, the corresponding API of the Kotlin compiler is unstable, so maintenance of the solution might require a lot of rewrites.

+# Related work

+## Arrow analysis

+Arrow analysis Kotlin compiler plugin also implements static analysis for value constraints in Kotlin code.
+Our proposal bears great resemblance to class invariants found in arrow analysis.
+However, arrow analysis is based on SMT solvers and thus lacks performance for practical applications.
+Also, it was not ported to the K2 compiler for the moment.

+## Liquid Haskell

+Liquid Haskell is arguably the most prominent implementation of refinement types for a general-purpose programming language.
+However, it is based on SMT solvers too.
+It also requires a lot of annotations from the user written in a specific sublanguage.

+## Scala Refined Library

+Scala refined library is an interesting implementation of refinement types as it does not require any external tools or even compiler plugins.
+It heavily relies on the following features of Scala, which are mostly unavailable in Kotlin:
+- Intersection types
+- Literal types
+- Inductive typeclass instance deduction
+- Powerful macro system

+Refinement types are modeled as intersection types.
+For example, `Int` refined with a range can be expressed as type `Int && InRange[0, 100]` (Here `0` and `100` are literal types, arguments to generic class `InRange`).
+This approach has several benefits:
+- Refinements are lightweight typetags that exist only in compile time
+- Refined value can be used where value of the underlying type is expected.
+This follows from subtyping rules of intersection types
+- Subtyping is extended to support refinement types.
+For example, `InRange[0, 10] <: InRange[0, 100]` because first is a strictly stronger refinement than second.
+This is achieved through a combination of macros and typeclass deduction.
+User can define inference rules for custom refinements through typeclass instances

+Macros and typeclass deduction are known to negatively affect scala compilation time.
+However, this approach is probably still more performant than the use of SMT solvers.